 Because antioxidants—which include enzymes, polyphenols and other substances, such as vitamin C, vitamin E, and beta carotene—are capable of counteracting the damaging effects of oxidation (free radical damage), they are often described as an army of Pac-Man characters hunting down and gobbling up free radicals.
 But that’s not exactly right.
 It’s more accurate to say that antioxidants neutralize rather than destroy free radicals.
 But however you think of it, balancing the effects of oxidative stress results in less free radical damage.
 Need proof?
 Consider a cut apple, which after a short time exposed to air, turns brown as free radical damage (oxidation) does its its dirty work on the fruit’s flesh.
 Sprinkle those apple slices with antioxidant-rich lemon juice, however, and they remain fresh looking for much longer.

-Antioxidants to Treat Acne and Rosacea
+What Antioxidants Do to Treat Acne and Rosacea

 Given the growing body of evidence around the effect of antioxidants on inflammation, it is no surprise that antioxidants are increasingly being used to treat inflammatory skin conditions like acne and rosacea.
 In fact, according to an article published in Lipids and Health Disease, research indicates that not only do acne-prone individuals show signs of increased oxidative stress systemically (including lower blood levels of antioxidant vitamins like A and E), but also that oxidative stress may actually serve as “a match that lights an inflammatory cascade in acne.”
 In addition, a paper in the Journal of Clinical and Aesthetic Dermatology reports that acne patients being treated conventionally with topical salicylic acid and benzoyl peroxide showed even greater improvement when vitamin E-rich sunflower oil was added to their regimen.
-[See our post on A New Look at Adult Acne and How to Cure It for more information.]

 Similarly, antioxidants appear to be beneficial when treating rosacea, another inflammatory skin condition, which causes blemishes, facial redness, visible blood vessels, and sensitive, dry skin.
 According to an article published in the Journal of Clinical and Aesthetic Dermatology, rosacea “is linked through a variety of mechanisms to other processes including UV damage, vascular changes, and oxidative tissue damage.”
-The study also notes that some of the most effective agents in combatting the disease are those that offer anti-inflammatory properties.
+The study also notes that some of the most effective agents in combating the disease are those that offer anti-inflammatory properties.
 It is a finding echoed by other researchers, who report in the Journal of Pharmacy and Pharmacology that the therapeutic efficacy of certain antibiotics in the treatment of rosacea have been attributed to their antioxidant effects.

 Oxidative stress, then, is an imbalance between free radicals and antioxidants—with free radicals coming out on top.
 Our goal, of course, is to flip that imbalance.
 Which is why the first line of defense against free radical scavenging is to limit environmental assaults to the skin by wearing a hat, applying chemical-free sunscreen and avoiding cigarette smoke and other chemical pollutants.